Cotopaxi Ecuador

 Summit Climbing

-A full summit attempt starts from the Ribas refuge around midnight, climbing by headlamp through snow and glaciated sections to the crater rim.
-The ascent takes 5-8 hours depending on conditions and fitness.
-This is a technical climb: crampons, ice axes, and rope management are required, and it should only be attempted with a certified guide.
-Summit success rates vary considerably with weather and snow conditions; August and September are the driest months and the best for climbing.
+A full summit attempt starts from the Ribas refuge around midnight, climbing by headlamp through glaciated sections to the crater rim: a 5 to 8 hour ascent depending on conditions and fitness.
+This is a technical climb requiring crampons, ice axes, and rope management, and should only be attempted with a certified guide.
+Solo summit attempts are not permitted by park regulations.

-Reputable guide agencies in Quito — Sierra Nevada Expeditions and Compañía de Guías de Montaña are two with established track records — run guided summit attempts for around $150-250 per person, including equipment, transport, and refuge accommodation.
-Guides are not optional; solo summit attempts are not permitted by park regulations.
+Reputable guide agencies in Quito – Sierra Nevada Expeditions and Compañía de Guías de Montaña – run guided summit attempts for around USD 150 to 250 per person, including equipment, transport, and refuge accommodation.
+August and September are the driest months with the best summit success rates.

 The Park Beyond the Volcano